Students who would like to participate in the Spin Your Thesis! programme must comply with the following criteria at the time of the application:

 Overall endorsing professor

 The teams will have to be supported by one of their professors or academic supervisors, whose role will be to supervise the work of the students.
 This person must belong to the same institution of at least one of the students, is expected to endorse the entire application and development process of the team, and will bear responsibility for the experiment.
-If the team does not have a PhD student in it, the endorsing professor must also attend the entire experiment campaign.

 Additional endorsing professor